Day 18: Franz Josef

 With Aoraki/Mount Cook (New Zealand’s highest mountain) twinkling behind the glaciers, Franz Josef is about as beautiful a setting as you can find in New Zealand.

 There are heaps of ways to enjoy Franz Josef Glacier; weather permitting, to get up onto the bluest ice you can take a scenic helicopter flight and hike onto the glaciers.
-Maybe you’d prefer to kayak on a glacial lake; or just relax in the steamy hot springs down below.
+Or maybe you’d prefer to kayak on a glacial lake.

-As well as the awesome glacier activities you could also try out quad biking and even a bit of group karaoke tonight in Franz Josef!
+As well as the awesome glacier activities you could also try out skydiving and even a bit of group karaoke tonight in Franz Josef!

 - Carve your own pounamu necklace

 - Day 11: Wellington to Kaikōura

 - Day 12: Kaikōura to Christchurch